 Life after Death

-What does Christianity teach about life after death?
+What does the Bible teach about life after death?

 Then he said, “Jesus, remember me when you come into your kingdom. ” Jesus answered him, “Truly I tell you, today you will be with me in paradise.”

 What does Mormonism teach about life after death?

 Mormonism teaches that all people first go to spirit paradise or spirit prison, based on one’s worthiness.
 Spirits in these places continue to work towards exaltation.
 According to Mormonism, anyone who didn’t have a chance to accept Mormonism may do so in the spirit world after physical death.

 Mormonism also teaches that there are multiple eternal destinations: the celestial kingdom, the terrestrial kingdom, the telestial kingdom, and outer darkness.
 Only Mormons who are worthy enough during their life on earth will receive the highest destination of the celestial kingdom and become gods with “eternal families.”

 Other less faithful Mormons and non-Mormons receive lower destinations in the telestial or terrestrial kingdoms.
 Mormons believe that only those who reject the church and persecute it go to Outer Darkness, Mormonism’s version of hell.

 The spirit world is a place of waiting, working, learning, and, for the righteous, resting from care and sorrow.
 Our spirits will live there until we are ready for our resurrection.

 Gospel Principles, Chapter 41: The Postmortal Spirit World